selfquant/libapi/README.md

 	}
 */

-// the trigger demo for user
+// the trade trigger demo for user
 /*
 	{
 		"market": {